-EHN is proud to have created impactful change in the delivery of mental health, intellectual disability and addiction services in the west Texas region.
-As the Local Mental Health and IDD Authority in El Paso County, it is our responsibility to meet the needs of our c community and we believe the level of services and quantity of services we provide is unmatched in our area.
+EHN is proud to have created impactful change in the delivery of mental health, IDD, and addiction services throughout the years in the West Texas region.
+In 2021 EHN celebrated its 55th anniversary and although we have undergone name changes, our commitment to our residents has remained a top priority.
+As the Local Mental Health Authority (LMHA) and Intellectual Developmental Disabilities Authority (LIDDA) in El Paso County, EHN is responsible for meeting the needs of our residents through service delivery and planning, policy and resource development.

-As the largest mental health provider in El Paso County, we currently have 19 service locations where we assist a wide array of our population to include adults, children, veterans, the homeless and justice involved individuals.
-We are confident, that at EHN there is a service area where your expertise and experience can be beneficial.
+We are confident, at EHN there is a service area where your expertise and experience can be beneficial.
 At EHN, we also offer competitive salaries and benefits, with a robust retirement plan and welcome you to be a part of our great team.
 We are looking for dynamic, positive and experienced individuals to fill the following positions.

 Emergence Health Network (EHN) is proud to offer a comprehensive benefit plan for our employees.
 Full-time employees are eligible to participate in generous medical and dental plans, as well as Flexible Spending Accounts, Short-Term Disability, and Supplemental Life/Accidental Death insurance for themselves and their dependents.
-Both full-time and part-time employees may also enroll in a variety of plan options through Legal Shield and Aflac.
+Both full-time and part-time employees may also enroll in a variety of plan options through Legal Shield.

 Full-time EHN employees have several company paid benefits as part of their employment.
 Long-term Disability Insurance, Basic Life and Accidental Death Insurance coverage for employees, as well as Basic Life Insurance coverage for eligible spouses and dependents are provided at no cost to our employees.